 Now you can install your very own Piet Oudolf-tier garden that is also native, promotes biodiversity, and replenishes the local seed bank.

-Use can-plant.ca to find local native plant nurseries!
+Use the map on can-plant.ca to find local native plant nurseries!